SumaitaB/Timus/README.md

 # Timus
-Solution to Timus1000 A+B Problem
+Solution to a few Timus online judge problems